gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 number is the ratio.
 Blank cells: `education.num` has 16 values, so no interval is wider than 20.*

-**What the grid shows.** Three patterns, none of which depends on picking a
+**What the grid shows.** Four patterns, none of which depends on picking a budget.
+Each row of a panel is one curve; there are 30 of them.
-budget:

-1. **Every panel gets bluer left to right.** The transform's advantage grows with interval width, at all five budgets, on all three attributes, under both privacy definitions.
+1. **The narrowest band is never the best one — in all 30 curves.** The transform's advantage always improves off the left edge, and the widest band beats the narrowest in 28 of 30.
 Counting cells below parity: `age` 19/25 bounded and 10/25 unbounded, `hours.per.week` 14/25 and 7/25, `education.num` 16/20 and 12/20.
+2. **But the improvement is not monotone — only 18 of 30 curves fall throughout.** The minimum lands on the widest band in 18 curves and earlier in the other 12.
-2. **The bounded panels are bluer than the unbounded ones.** Comparing the same attribute-budget-band cell across the two definitions, **the bounded ratio is better in 60 of 70 cells.**
+3. **The bounded panels are bluer than the unbounded ones.** Comparing the same attribute-budget-band cell across the two definitions, **the bounded ratio is better in 60 of 70 cells.**
-3. **`education.num` flips wholesale at higher budgets.** With θ=2 on a 16-value
-   domain almost every interval is wider than the threshold, and from `rho = 0.04` upward the whole panel is blue — reaching 0.23 under bounded DP.
+4. **`education.num` behaves differently from the other two.** All ten of its curves are U-shaped, bottoming at the 3–5 or 6–10 band and rising again by 11–20; on a 16-value domain the 11–20 band holds only near-whole-domain queries, which both arms answer against the same fixed total.
+It is also the attribute that flips wholesale with budget: from `rho = 0.04` upward the entire bounded panel is blue, reaching 0.23.

 Exact values including paired seed counts: `python experiment/evaluation/analyze.py`.